 Whatever method you choose, Madingley Mulch can help, as suppliers of bark mulch, garden compost and a wide range of gardening products.
 We deliver bulk loads across the Anglia region, including Essex, Suffolk and Bedfordshire, and we have a gardening, DIY and building materials shop on site.
+We run a regular delivery service to Huntingdon, St Ives, St Neots and many other towns and villages in the area.
 You can talk to our friendly store staff about your best strategy for beating the weeds in your garden.
 Click on the link to see our shop’s range of products.

 Back to blog